Description

 Impact

-The TUS upload handler in File Browser parses the Upload-Length header as a signed 64‑bit integer without verifying that the value is non‑negative.
-An authenticated user can send a negative value in the first PATCH request, which causes the server to believe the upload is complete immediately.
-This triggers any configured post‑upload execution hooks with empty or partial files, allowing the attacker to repeatedly fire hooks with arbitrary filenames and zero bytes.“ The lack of validation also creates cache inconsistencies where files appear complete but contain no data, potentially disrupting workflows that rely on the upload status.
-Once execution hooks are enabled, the vulnerability can be leveraged for higher‑level attacks, such as command injection when malicious filenames are supplied, or to inject data into downstream systems like S3 or databases.
+The TUS upload handler parses the Upload‑Length header as a signed 64‑bit integer without ensuring it is non‑negative, a flaw that falls under the category of integer over/underflow weaknesses (CWE‑190).
+An authenticated user can supply a negative value in a PATCH request, causing the server to consider the upload complete instantly.
+This triggers any configured post‑upload execution hooks with empty or partial files, allowing the attacker to repeatedly fire hooks under arbitrary filenames and zero written bytes.
+The lack of validation also leads to inconsistent cache entries where files appear complete but contain no data, potentially disrupting workflows that rely on upload status.
+Exploitation requires that the instance’s enableExec feature be turned on, which is disabled by default for all installations from v2.33.8 onward, and the attacker must ignore warnings about the vulnerability.
+If enabled, the negative Upload‑Length can amplify attacks such as command injection via malicious filenames or abuse of workflows like S3 ingestion or database inserts.

 Affected Systems

 All deployments of File Browser that expose the TUS upload endpoint (/api/tus) are affected.
-The vulnerability applies to the filebrowser:filebrowser product in any version 2.61.2 or older.
-All instances that use the enableExec flag to run custom hooks are at greater risk, while those that do not may still suffer from cache corruption and denial of service conditions.
+The vulnerability applies to the filebrowser:filebrowser product in the 2.x branch prior to version 2.33.8.
+Instances that enable the enableExec feature for custom hooks face higher risk, while those that do not may still suffer cache inconsistencies and potential denial of service.

 Risk and Exploitability